bschjerning/dp_ucph/2_dynamic_discrete_choice/exercises/ex_ante/Read_me.txt

 Alternative_specifications: Functions which handle alternative specifications, which are asked for in the problem sets

 ipynb-files:
-Exercise1: Runs the first exercise
+01_NFXP: Runs the first exercise
+02_NFXP_simulate: Runs the second exercise
+03_NFXP_equilibrium: Runs the third exercise